 Welcome to Kindergarten!
 We are pleased that your child will be joining the Rush-Henrietta Central School District for their educational journey.
 Education today is more valued and necessary than ever.
-At Rush-Henrietta, your child will take part in an educational program that is designed for all students to graduate college and career ready.
+At Rush-Henrietta, your child will take part in an educational program that is designed for all students to graduate ready for college or career.
+With an emphasis on the whole child, the educational program is designed to provide rich, connected learning experiences that help young children expand their communication skills, improve literacy and sensory development, and learn emotional regulation skills.